 “From my classroom in the penitentiary I discovered that behind the prison's walls existed a living city with a diverse population of over 2000 men.
 Each city resident had been judged, sentenced and given a defining identity as a prison inmate, yet the men I met there were entirely whole, dynamic human beings with talents, tragedies, and families similar to my own.”

-— Lois Colton, author Teaching to a Captive Audience
+— Lois Colton, author Teaching to a Captive Audience, Reflections from a Prison Educator

 A Memoir in Essays by Lois Colton